aramgg.com

 Top Synergies: ReEnergize, Mystic Punch, Light Em Up, Vulnerability

-For practical value and mechanic fit, the first augments to watch are ReEnergizeReEnergize, Mystic PunchMystic Punch, Light 'Em Up!Light 'Em Up!, and VulnerabilityVulnerability.
+For practical value and mechanic fit, the first augments to watch are Augment#1330, Mystic PunchMystic Punch, Light 'Em Up!Light 'Em Up!, and VulnerabilityVulnerability.
 They represent Energized looping, cooldown refund, extra on-hit damage, and item-damage crit scaling.

-Synergy16.9 DataWhy It Is Strong
+Synergy26.9 DataWhy It Is Strong

-ReEnergizeReEnergize49.2% win rateRefunds Energized when hitting different targets, enabling near-infinite Shiv loops in multi-target fights.
+133049.2% win rateRefunds Energized when hitting different targets, enabling near-infinite Shiv loops in multi-target fights.

 Mystic PunchMystic Punch51.4% win rateShiv can chain multiple Mystic Punch procs; the showcased example reaches up to 7 from one attack, about 8.75 seconds of cooldown refund.